Lewis Woodson: AME conferences

-"Augustine" and the father of Black nationalism
+"Augustine" and the Father of Black nationalism

 The historian Floyd Miller documented that Woodson wrote under the pen name "Augustine" (the name of an early Christian bishop and theologian from north Africa, who is honored as a saint in the Catholic Church).
 Miller suggested that in this role, Woodson could be called the "Father of Black Nationalism".
 From 1837 to 1841, Woodson published numerous letters as "Augustine" in The Colored American (New York City) newspaper.
 He advocated black initiatives to create institutions independent of whites, including churches, newspapers, and schools.
-Woodson advocated preparing for when the multitudes of American slaves would gain freedom, and require social, organizational, and financial assistance.
+Woodson advocated preparation for the time when the multitudes of American slaves would gain freedom, and require social, organizational, and other assistance.

 Woodson attended and organized national and state conventions of black American abolitionists.
 He attended at least one national convention and spoke there.
 He helped to organize and lead conventions targeted toward Pennsylvania.
 One such convention took place in Pittsburgh in August 1841.
 John B. Vashon and Rev. Samuel Williams also served on the organizing committee for that convention.
 Woodson also served as one of the secretaries for that convention.
 He attended conventions where black and white abolitionists gathered, including one in Cincinnati in 1850.

 Lewis Woodson engaged in debates and ideological clashes with other black American leaders.
 Woodson joined the American Moral Reform Society (AMRS), but his contribution was that of dissent.
 AMRS leader William Whipper vehemently opposed the naming of and constitution of organizations and churches on the basis of color and race.
 Whipper, for instance, did not approve of the African Methodist Episcopal Church, the church to which Reverend Woodson was attached.
 The letters Woodson wrote to the Colored American newspaper were, in part, meant to oppose Whipper's views.
 Woodson clashed with Frederick Douglass because of Woodson's opposition to Garrisonism.
 Douglass sent a scathing letter to The Anti-Slavery Bugle wherein Douglass likened Woodson to "Judas Iscariot."
 The letter was written before Douglass' split with William Lloyd Garrison was complete.
 Said another way, after the Douglass/Woodson clash, Douglass' stance came closer to Woodson's (not directly as result of the clash).

 David Walker's Appeal is a maze of sometimes conflicting ideological statements.
 Douglass not only started his own newspaper, but changed his stance and split away for Garrison's ideology.
 Delany promoted the emigration of black Americans, but did not himself emigrate.
 Part of Woodson's mark is that he was unwavering; the ideological stances he adopted over 40 years of activism did not change.
 Woodson never called for a slave uprising, he never supported black American emigration to Africa, and he never supported Garrisonism.
-It would be a stretch, of course, to claim that the black American ethnicity followed, directly, Woodson, even though his stance and the stance of the majority of black Americans was, over time, consistent.
-Yet, there is something to that correlation, which can not be easily be captured and stated with assurance.
+It would be a stretch, of course, to claim that the black American ethnicity followed Woodson, directly, even though his stance and the collective paths of the majority of black Americans was, over time, consistent.